BigJuan12/The-Chase-data-analysis/README.md

 | middle      | 42.10       |

-Looking at the average age of contestants who made it to the Final Chase also suggested that age is a meaningful predictor in its own right.
-This could be because older contestants have better intuition about their own abilities, allowing them to make more informed decisions about which offers they can realistically take and still make it home.
-Additionally, older contestants may perform better in the head-to-head round than younger contestants, which would also increase their chances of reaching the Final Chase.
+Looking at the average age of contestants who made it to the Final Chase also suggested that age is a meaningful predictor in itself.
+This could be because older contestants have better intuition about their own abilities, allowing them to better judge which offers they can realistically take and still make it home.
+Aswel as this, older contestants may perform better in the head-to-head round than younger contestants, which would also increase their chances of reaching the Final Chase.
 Although earlier in my analysis I found that age had little effect on Cash Builder performance, this does not necessarily mean it has no impact on head-to-head performance.
-Older contestants may be better suited to this stage because they can take more time to reason through questions, and the multiple-choice format provides more opportunity to work out the correct answer compared to the fast recall required in the Cash Builder round.
+Older contestants may be better suited to this stage because they can take more time on each question, and the multi choice format provides more opportunity to work out the correct answer compared to having to quickly come up with the answer on their own in the Cash Builder round.

 | made it | average age |